 Online Master’s in Communication Programs in Indiana

-Purdue University’s Brian Lamb School of Communication offers an online Master of Science in Communication program with four concentrations in Strategic Communication and Public Relations; Branding and Marketing Communication; Health Communication; and Management Communication and Leadership.
+Purdue University’s Brian Lamb School of Communication offers an online Master of Science in Communication program with concentrations in Strategic Communication and Public Relations; Branding and Marketing Communication; Digital Media and Communication Technologies; Health Communication; and Management Communication and Leadership.
 This program aims to educate working professionals in the design and analysis of communication strategies.
 Students can choose up to two concentrations, and can also work with faculty advisors to create their own course of study.
+The core courses for this program include two seminars in strategic communication practices, theories, and research methods, and a course on strategic communication ethics.
+From there, students take courses according to their desired concentration(s).
 For example, students in the Branding and Marketing Communication concentration take courses in areas such as integrated marketing communication, strategic corporate branding, advertising, and social media.
 Meanwhile, students of the Management Communication and Leadership concentration can choose from courses that cover topics in leadership and global strategic communication, strategic personal branding, organizational culture, and communication education and training.
 Unlike Purdue’s campus-based program, this online program does not have a master’s thesis requirement.

-In addition to the online programs offered by Butler University, IUPUI and Purdue University, there are numerous out-of-state online master’s in communication programs that accept applications from Indiana residents.
+In addition to the online programs offered by Butler University and Purdue University, there are numerous out-of-state online master’s in communication programs that accept applications from Indiana residents.
 This is especially important for students who would like to pursue a different concentration than the ones offered by the schools in Indiana.
 For more information, visit our Online Master’s in Communication page for a comprehensive directory of online programs.

 Directory of Master’s in Communication Programs in Indiana